greltel/abap-test-kit/CONTRIBUTING.md

 # How it works inside

-1. `zcl_atk=>stub( )` describes the type with RTTI and rejects what the test double framework cannot double, with a reason.
+1. `zcl_atk=>stub( )` describes the type with RTTI and rejects everything that is not a global interface, with a reason.
+Classes are rejected because ABAP Cloud code cannot call the methods of the class the test double framework generates for a class double by name (step 2).
 2. `CL_ABAP_TESTDOUBLE` creates the double.
 For every method the library registers **one** catch-all configuration (`ignore_all_parameters( )`, `times( )` and an answer object), followed by a dynamic recording call built